 The persistent food scarcity in urban Cuba often causes us to ignore some thorny questions about what is on our plates.
-When there is chicken, we don’t dare ask whether the chicken, mostly imported from the US and Canada, is genetically modified or if the animals were fed genetically modified feed, even when we read that 88% of corn grown in the US is genetically modified (GM).
+When there is chicken, we don’t dare ask whether the chicken, mostly imported from the US and Canada, is genetically modified or if the animals were fed genetically modified feed, even when we read that 88% of corn grown in the US is a genetically modified organism (GMO).

 In the 1990s when the Soviet Union dissolved, the US government took advantage of the difficult moment to strengthen the US embargo.
 Cubans across the island suffered, dropping pounds and changing their diets to adjust to the scarcity of basic foods.
 Cuba’s agricultural system before the Special Period crisis was highly industrialized and dependent on heavy machinery, fossil fuels, and pesticides to farm large extensions of land in mono-crops.
 One of the positive things that came out of the Special Period crisis was a vibrant organic agriculture movement across the island that has inspired people around the world.

 Join Startup Cuba’s Weekly Newsletter for More Stories Like This